-The Pension Committee is a committee constituted under section 101 of the Local Government Act 1972 therefore key functions and terms of the Committee, including the following, are as detailed elsewhere in the Constitution:
+The Pensions Committee is a committee constituted under section 101 of the Local Government Act 1972 therefore key functions and terms of the Committee, including the following, are as detailed elsewhere in the Constitution:

 - Appointment the Chair / Vice Chair,

-- Reimbursement Members allowances,
+- Reimbursement Members allowances.

 - Quoracy,

-- Code of Conduct,

-- Conflicts of Interest, and
+- Conflicts of Interest Policy and Code of Conduct (see 2.7), and

 - Publication and Data protection.

-In addition to these, to ensure compliance with pension-specific regulations and guidance, the functions and terms of reference of the Pension Committee also include:-
+In addition to these, to ensure compliance with pension-specific regulations and guidance, the functions and terms of reference of the Pensions Committee also include:-